webqit/quantum-js/README.md

 ## Overview

-Whereas you normally would need a couple primitives to model reactive logic...
+Whereas you would need a couple primitives to express reactive logic...

 ```js
 import { createSignal, createMemo, createEffect } from 'solid-js';